catherinedparnell/ecoconscious-tech-vsc/README.md

 Our Experience at HackDuke
 -------------------------------------------------
 We built this extension as a part of the HackDuke Code for Good Hackathon in the Energy & Environment track.
 It is part of a broader project, focused on informing and educating developers and internet users alike on the environmental impact of their technological pursuits.
-Stay tuned for our website and partnering Chrome Extension.
+Check out our project [website](http://ecoconscioustech.surge.sh/) and partnering [Chrome extension](https://github.com/catherinedparnell/ecoconscious-tech-chrome).